Reuben Kadish: Legacy

-Since his death in 1992 at the age of 79, the Reuben Kadish Art Foundation has worked with one goal in mind.
-It's simple and straightforward: distributing Kadish's sculpture and graphic work to museums and public collections in order to make his name and contribution to the annals of American Art better known to new generations.

-As Kadish himself said: "It is my wish and direction that my works of art shall be conserved, displayed and distributed to reach the widest practicable public and shall not be sold or otherwise exploited for the private gain of any individual."
+Since his death in 1992, the Reuben Kadish Art Foundation has worked to distribute Kadish's sculpture and graphic work to museums and public collections.
+The Foundation draws on the artist's stated wishes: "It is my wish and direction that my works of art shall be conserved, displayed and distributed to reach the widest practicable public and shall not be sold or otherwise exploited for the private gain of any individual."